Pranesh1221/JavaScript-Coding-Practice/README.md

 In JavaScript, we have two ways to access properties on an object: bracket notation, or dot notation.
 In this example, we use dot notation (`colorConfig.colors`) instead of bracket notation (`colorConfig["colors"]`).

 With dot notation, JavaScript tries to find the property on the object with that exact name.
 In this example, JavaScript tries to find a property called `colors` on the `colorConfig` object.
 There is no proprety called `colors`, so this returns `undefined`.
 Then, we try to access the value of the first element by using `[1]`.
-We cannot do this on a value that's `undefined`, so it throws a `TypeError`: `Cannot read property '1' of undefined`.
+We cannot do this on a value that\'s `undefined`, so it throws a `TypeError`: `Cannot read property '1' of undefined`.

 JavaScript interprets (or unboxes) statements.
 When we use bracket notation, it sees the first opening bracket `[` and keeps going until it finds the closing bracket `]`.
 Only then, it will evaluate the statement.
 If we would've used `colorConfig[colors[1]]`, it would have returned the value of the `red` property on the `colorConfig` object.